 MAGallery is located at 125 W. Jefferson Street, Madison, GA, and gallery hours are Tues. through Sat. from 11 AM – 5 PM.

-Madison Artists Guild is a 501(c)3 nonprofit dedicated to education and the encouragement of artistic endeavor in its members and the community through outreach programs, classes, workshops and social gatherings.
-It supports local artists and their talents through MAGallery, a retail art gallery located at 125 W. Jefferson Street, Madison, GA.
-For membership information or to see more about the organization, please visit TheMadisonArtistsGuild.org.
+MAG is a 501(c)3 nonprofit dedicated to education and the encouragement of artistic endeavor in its members and the community through outreach programs, classes, workshops and social gatherings.
+We support local artists and their talents through MAGallery.